nbrownie1990/nbrownie1990/README.md

 <div align="center">

-- I've already learned the markup-languages, the basics about java and OOP as well as some fundamentals throw my all-access subscription at <a href= "https://codewithmosh.com/courses" target="_blank" rel="noopener noreferrer"> codewithmosh.com </a>.
+- I've already learned the markup-languages, the basics about java and OOP as well as some fundamentals through my all-access subscription at <a href= "https://codewithmosh.com/courses" target="_blank" rel="noopener noreferrer"> codewithmosh.com </a>.
 (Mosh Hamedani is a true expert and passionated teacher and explaines in-depth concepts of each language with best practices and a lot of exercises. )
-- To take a dive into some other practical exercises I also started <a href= "https://www.udemy.com/course/the-web-developer-bootcamp/" target="_blank" rel="noopener noreferrer">'The Web Developer Bootcamp - HTML, CSS, JS, Node, and More!' </a> by Colt Steele
+- To take a dive into some other practical exercises I also started <a href= "https://www.udemy.com/course/the-web-developer-bootcamp/" target="_blank" rel="noopener noreferrer">'The Web Developer Bootcamp - HTML, CSS, JS, Node, and More!' </a> - Udemy Course by Colt Steele.

 <div align="center">